coingaming/hub88-snr/README.md

   @spec bet(server :: GenServer.server(), body :: map) :: map

   @doc """
-  The same behavior from `POST /transaction/win` docs.
+  The same behavior is from `POST /transaction/win` docs.

   The `body` parameter is the "body" from the docs as a map with keys as atoms.
   The result is the "response" from the docs as a map with keys as atoms.